skynav/ttt/README.md

  * Error if SMPTE-TT Namespace attribute specified on element where it is not explicitly permitted.
  * Error if SMPTE attribute is empty, all whitespace, or whitespace padded (unless explicitly permitted).

+If the **nflxtt** verification models applies, a number of additional semantic constraints are tested in the fourth phase:

+ * Error if document encoding is not UTF-8.
+ * Error if root element is not tt:tt.
+ * Error if tt:tt element does not specify ttp:profile attribute.
+ * Error if ttp:profile attribute is not `http://www.netflix.com/ns/ttml/profile/nflx-cc` or `http://www.netflix.com/ns/ttml/profile/nflx-sdh`.
+ * Error if tt:tt element does not specify ttp:cellResolution attribute and a cell (c) unit is used in document.
+ * Error if tt:tt element does not specify ttp:extent attribute and a pixel (px) unit is used in document.
+ * Error if tt:tt element does specify ttp:markerMode attribute.
+ * Error if tt:head element is missing.
+ * Error if tt:body element is missing.
+ * Error if tt:region element specifies tts:overflow attribute.
+ * Error if tt:region element specifies tts:origin attribute with value other than `10% 10%` when profile is `http://www.netflix.com/ns/ttml/profile/nflx-sdh`.
+ * Error if tt:region element specifies tts:extent attribute with value other than `80% 80%` when profile is `http://www.netflix.com/ns/ttml/profile/nflx-sdh`.
+ * Error if smpte:image element is present.
+ * Error if smpte:backgroundImage attribute is present.
+ * Error if smpte:backgroundImageHorizontal attribute is present.
+ * Error if smpte:backgroundImageVertical attribute is present.
+ * Error if smpte:backgroundImageVertical attribute is present.
+ * Error if \<length\> expression uses em unit.
+ * Error if computed geometry of a region is not contained in root container (requires specifying `tts:extent` on `tt:tt` or specifying `--external-extent``).

 ## Verification Model

 A verification *model* includes the following information: